-Even better - take a photo of you and your workmates and post it saying 'We oppose offshore oil and gas in western VIC'.
-Post on any social media platform and tag in your local MP and the premier and minister for Resources Jaclyn Symes.
+Take a photo of you and your workmates and post it on social media saying 'We oppose offshore oil and gas in western VIC'.
+Tag in your local MP, Premier Andrews, and Minister for Resources Jaclyn Symes.

 Share this material with your friends, family and workmates

-Tag in MPs on social media, telling them you want them to cancel the licenses.
-See below for details on western VIC MPs.
+Tag MPs on social media, telling them you want them to cancel the licenses.

 Ask your local MP where they stand on the issue – do they support offshore oil and gas operations in western VIC?